alastairpatrick/qos/README.md

 ### Multi-core preemptive multi-tasking

-Tasks have affinity to a particular core on which they will run.
-They can be explicitly migrated to another core.
+Tasks have affinity to a particular core on which they run.
+They can be explicitly migrated to another core while running.
 This is underlying mechanism on which multi-core IPC is built.

 ```c
 struct qos_task_t* qos_new_task(uint8_t priority, qos_proc0_t entry, int32_t stack_size);